ExSemantica/.github/profile/README.md

 # ExSemantica

-The ExSemantica project is a free and open source [microblogging][microblogging] and [IRC based messaging platform][irc-based-messaging-platform] for people who share interests.
+The ExSemantica project is a free and open source [link aggregator][link-aggregator] and [IRC based messaging platform][irc-based-messaging-platform] for people who share interests.

 ## Support